PopularQueer ScreensTV Shows

 Was that particular plot twist in the finale the biggest shock this season?
 No. We’ve seen it in just about every Netflix teen show we can think of (Élite, Control Z, to name a few), but it did help the show set a new course for its storytelling.
 How they handle that new trajectory remains to be seen, but we think this season lays a strong enough foundation for future seasons of the show.

 Rebelde Season 2 remains an enjoyable teen show.
-This season brings a lot of changes for our group of ambitious teenagers, making them face new challenges that leave some of them shaken to their very cores.
+This season brings a lot of changes for our group of ambitious teenagers, making them face new challenges that leave some of them shaken to their very core.
 Their loyalties are tested like never before, as they have to face the reality of how far they’re willing to go individually to achieve their dreams of becoming shining pop stars.

 The show, while still in the same campy tone as its first season, takes a more serious tone when depicting some of the issues teenagers face when surrounded by a highly toxic environment, and we applaud that.
 The world needs more TV shows where young folks, especially LGBTQ+ ones, get to explore the ups and downs of adolescence and life in general without taking everything too seriously either.